unisonweb/website/README.md

 Deployment process
 -------------

-* `npm build` will build a local copy of the website using the steps above.
+* `npm run build` will build a local copy of the website using the steps above.
 * `npm start` will both build and start a local version of the website.
-* `npm deploy --prod` will deploy the website to production
+* `netlify deploy --prod` will deploy the website to production